Bhupesh-V/til/Shell/line-editors-tips-tricks.md

   ```bash
   cut -d' ' -f4
   ```
-  I don't about you but this is pretty cool.
+  I don't know about you but this is pretty cool.